charles-xu-nyu/charles-xu-nyu.github.io/README.md

 ## Welcome to DSP Lab IOS Demos

-This is the repository for Android demos for the EL-GY 6183 Digital Signal Processing Laboratory taught by Professor Ivan Selesnick at NYU Tandon School of Engineering.
+This is the repository for Master thesis in 2022 advised by [Professor Ivan Selesnick] (https://eeweb.engineering.nyu.edu/iselesni/)at NYU Tandon School of Engineering.

 This tutorial intends to demonstrate that Android phones can be used as a tool to develop cool Digital signal processing applications